iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 then set the :envvar:`IQM_TOKENS_FILE` environment variable, as instructed, to point to the tokens file.
 See Cortex CLI's `documentation <https://iqm-finland.github.io/cortex-cli/readme.html>`__ for details.

+You may also authenticate yourself using the :envvar:`IQM_AUTH_SERVER`, :envvar:`IQM_AUTH_USERNAME` and :envvar:`IQM_AUTH_PASSWORD` environment variables, or pass them as arguments to :class:`.IQMProvider`, however this approach is less secure and considered deprecated.

-If you are using ``IQM Resonance``, authentication is handled differently.
+Finally, if you are using ``IQM Resonance``, authentication is handled differently.
 Use the :envvar:`IQM_TOKEN` environment variable to provide the API Token obtained from the server dashboard.

-Finally, you may authenticate yourself using the :envvar:`IQM_AUTH_SERVER`, :envvar:`IQM_AUTH_USERNAME` and :envvar:`IQM_AUTH_PASSWORD` environment variables, or pass them as arguments to :class:`.IQMProvider`, however this approach is less secure and considered deprecated.

 Running quantum circuits on an IQM quantum computer